Zeroknights16/Discord-Nuke-Bot/README.md

 * You can contact me on discord: `Zeroknights#9457`

 #### 🌟 VPS Service:
 * I'm also offering vps services for all discord bots.
-This means that the bot is 24/7 online witout leaving your pc online.
+This means that the bot is 24/7 online without leaving your pc online.
 * If you are interested or if you want to get more information contact me on Discord.

 #### 📝 License